Losant/losant-docs/docs/edge-compute/walkthrough.md

 path = '/data/losant-edge-agent-store.db'
 ```

 The Agent also stores data locally, so it's recommended to create a local folder and mount it inside the Docker container when you run it.
-This way the data is persisted between restarts of the container.
+This way, the data persists between restarts of the container.

 ```console
 sudo mkdir -p /var/lib/losant-edge-agent/data